Ircama/osm-carto-tutorials/pages/41_updating-data.md

 For the replication process, we assume that the database is created and that an initial import has already been made through [Osm2pgsql](https://wiki.openstreetmap.org/wiki/Osm2pgsql), as described in "[Get an OpenStreetMap data extract](../tile-server-ubuntu#get-an-openstreetmap-data-extract)".
 (Notice that `-s` or `--slim` option is needed for the initial import to allow subsequent updates through `-a` or `--append`.)

-## Keeping the PostgreSQL database up to date with Osmosis
+## Updating with Osmosis and Osm2pgsql

 The traditional method to keep the tile server and the PostgreSQL/PostGIS database up-to-date with the latest OSM data is based on the *Osmosis*/*osm2pgsql* chain.